galaxyproject/galaxy-hub/content/community/pmo/index.md

 # Project Management Office

-**Keywords:** project management, support, coordination, international opportunities, community
+**Keywords:** Project management, support, coordination, international opportunities, roadmap, coc, well-being, community

 The **Galaxy Project Management Office (PMO)** is an entity in the [Galaxy governance structures](/community/governance/), distributed across time zones, that aims at supporting the transition towards the new [governance model](/community/governance/) and its future maintenance, ensuring that all the different structures are functioning as described and in an efficient and coordinated way.
 Furthermore, the PMO takes care of: